Bw3ll/JOP_ROCKET/README.md

 **Q: Who is JOP for?**

 **A:** I think primarily it is for people who are skilled at code-reuse attacks and want to push themselves, attempting something cutting-edge – although not all JOP necessarily needs to be “difficult.”
 If you can do JOP, that is a badge of honor to wear.
 If you create a JOP exploit, go post it on ExploitDB and link to JOP ROCKET to help raise awareness.
 JOP can also be for people who simply want to avoid usage of ROP – there could be a mitigation in place to detect ROP gadgets.
 JOP is not ROP, and you can do a complete JOP exploit without a single ROP gadget.

+**Q: I did automatic JOP chain generation, and it made many different chains for VirtualAlloc and VirtualAlloc.
+Why are there so many?**

+**A:** I approach JOP from the standpoint that certain registers will hold a pointer to the dispatcher gadget and a pointer to the dispatch table, so those registers are tied up.
+Functional gadgets (more similar to normal ROP gadgets) will call the dispatcher gadget, which then advances the position in the dispatch table.
+JOP ROCKET thus creates different chains using different combinations of registers.
+Some registers will be "reserved" for the dispatcher gadget and the dispatch table, although if you want, you can switch back and forth as much as you like.
+Some registers will have more desirable JOP chains - in the sense that it maybe has gadgets that are "easier" to use.
+So we like to provide options.
+By default, JOP ROCKET will generate five for each, so if there is a problem with one, you perhaps have others to look at.
+Additonally, JOP ROCKET will generate these even if a desirable dispatcher gadget is not found, as there can always be alternatives or two-gadgets dispatchers.
+(JOP ROCKET finds two-gadget dispatchers, but it does not currently incorporate them into JOP chain generation.)
+Thus, getting back to the question, JOP ROCKET will try to provide a lot of options, and it is up to the user to evaluate them and determine which is most desirable or easiest to work with.

+**Q: JOP ROCKET is not giving me good results for automatic JOP chain generation.
+Why is that?**
+**A:** In some cases, there could be some bugs, but it is also important to remember that automatic JOP chain generation works on the that you are using multiple stack pivots (see talks, papers).
+You must supply the desired pivot amount, as it will only generate results based on the default.
+There could be an outstanding stack pivot that is very large, and you might miss it, because it is outside your range.
+So you absolutely should calculate the range of acceptable stack pivots, supplying the minimum and maximum.
+You can always adjust things later with padding- it does not need to be precise.

+**Q: Are there any "vulnerabilities" with JOP in compilers?**
+**A:** Actually, yes, with VisualStudio 2015,  all of that we found compiled with Developer Prompt had a couple highly desirable dispatcher gadgets!
+I was going to include that in one talk, but it got cut for time.
+I may include that separately at a later time.
+The bad news is we evaluated all binaries made by Visual Studio for other years, up until about a year ago, and we did not see this repeat.
+While it can be nice to have excellent dispatcher gadgets, those are not necessary, as described elsewhere, with the novel two-gadget dispatcher we introduced.